rfaulk/developers.spiceworks.com/source/documentation/cloud-apps/authentication.md

 ### Prerequisite: Allow Spiceworks to embed your app

-Your cloud app built for Spiceworks is a web application that will be embedded within the Spiceworks application within of an IFRAME.
+Your cloud app built for Spiceworks is a web application that will be embedded within the Spiceworks application within of an <iframe>.
 From within this container, your Javascript can leverage the Spiceworks SDK to obtain information from the hosting Spiceworks application.
 Because Spiceworks applications can be installed behind firewalls inside